 Keller was a major globetrotter.
 She traveled to 39 countries, from the UK to Japan to Syria.
 During her travels, Keller met with presidents, prime ministers, and other government leaders to advocate for educating blind people, deaf people, and people with disabilities.
 In 1952, during her visit to the Middle East, she gave lectures at medical schools, visited schools for disabled students, and met with organizations that helped blind people.

-Keller wrote about her experiences in Egypt, Israel, Jordan, Lebanon, and Syria, emphasizing the kindness of the locals and the majesty of the places.
+Keller wrote about her experiences in Egypt, Israel, Jordan, Lebanon, and Syria, emphasizing the kindness of the people and the majesty of the places.
 As she wrote: “It was more wonderful than I had dreamed for us to travel through semi-legendary lands … I could still feel something of the old picturesqueness, the poetry, the oriental atmosphere and the spirit of prophecy, and I was fascinated by the power of the Moslem religion.”

 9. Helen Keller introduced the Akita dog to the U.S.

-In the 1930s, Keller toured Japan to give speeches and visit schools, and was met with incredible warmth and reverence.
+In the 1930s, Keller toured Japan to give speeches and visit schools, and was met with warmth and reverence.
 A Japanese police officer gave her an Akita dog named Kamikaze-Go as a present, and she fell in love with him.
-She became the first person to bring the dog breed to the U.S. Sadly, Kamikaze-Go died shortly after Keller’s return to the States, so Japan’s government gifted her another Akita from the same litter.
-In 1948, a few years after World War II ended, Keller visited Japan again to meet with the war's disabled veterans in military hospitals.
+She became the first person to bring the dog breed to the U.S. Sadly, Kamikaze-Go died shortly after Keller’s return to the States, so Japan’s government gave her another Akita from the same litter.
+In 1948, a few years after World War II ended, Keller visited Japan again to meet with disabled veterans in military hospitals.

 10. Helen Keller lived to be 87 years old.